CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 Forward Error Correction (FEC) is an algorithm used to correct bit errors along a medium.
 FEC encodes the data stream so that the remote device can correct a certain number of bit errors by decoding the stream.

 The target IEEE bit error rate (BER) in high-speed Ethernet is 10<sup>-12</sup>.
 At 25G lane speeds and above, this may not be achievable without error correction, depending on the media type and length.
-See {{<link url="Switch-Port-Attributes">}} for a more detailed discussion of FEC requirements for certain cable types.
+See {{<link url="Switch-Port-Attributes/#fec">}} for a more detailed discussion of FEC requirements for certain cable types.

 {{%notice note%}}

 Both sides of a link must have the same FEC encoding algorithm enabled for the link to come up.
-If both sides appear to have a working signal path, there could be an autoneg mismatch or FEC mismatch in the configuration.
+If both sides appear to have a working signal path but the link is down, there could be an autoneg mismatch or FEC mismatch in the configuration.

 {{%/notice%}}